NEXTUP MADNESS: SCORE 15% OFF KANBAN TRAINING

 In the past two decades, Agile methodologies like Scrum and Kanban have exploded in popularity...

-Estimation: What Does It All Mean and What Should I Use?
+Agile Estimation: What Does It All Mean?

 When it comes to estimation, Scrum doesn’t explicitly give guidance in terms of what units...

-Improve Flow in Your Scrum Sprints Using Kanban Work-In-Progress Limits
+Improving Scrum Using Kanban Work-In-Progress Limits

 You limit work-in-progress (WIP) in Scrum to the work items in your sprint backlog.
 Doing...